fangchudark/gensou-framework/Documentation/English/API/CSharp/Godot/GensouLib.Godot.SaveSystem/SaveManager.md

 ## Description

-**Before using this, make sure you have installed the `Json.NET` package and enabled it in the [framework settings](../GensouLib.Unity.Tools/FrameworkSettings.md).**

 Retrieves data from the specified `Json` file.

-This method can only obtain basic types of data that can be serialized by JSON, such as strings, numbers (`long`, `double`), and boolean values.

-**C# collection types, Unity objects, or custom classes cannot be directly obtained.**

-If you need to access them, please do so through the [`LoadedDataJson`](#savemanagerloadeddatajson) property.

-When retrieving data from a `JSON` file, the corresponding type mapping rules for `Json.NET` are as follows:

-- C# Collections:

-    - Dictionary: `JObject`

-    - Array: `JArray`

-    - List: `JArray`

-- Custom Classes: `JObject`

-- Basic Data Types:

-    - Integer: `long`

-    - Floating Point: `double`

-    - String: `string`

-    - Boolean: `bool`

 ## Returns

 If the file exists and contains the specified key, it returns the corresponding data; otherwise, it returns the `default` value.

 ---